MPHF + MVC

 Model-View-Controller meets the Minimal Perfect Hash Function

-For a few years I've been working on a method of building a reactive, component-based web framework wherein each component (including nested components) can store its runtime state in the routing system.
+For a few years I've been working on a method of building a reactive, "part-based" web framework wherein each part (including nested parts) can store its runtime state in the routing system.

 Some of my early attempts involved query parameters, base64-encoded JSON objects, domain-specific languages, and my own custom syntax.
 They all had the same problem - they failed to capitalize on the actual space available in URLs.